 This post is a step by step guide to deploy Office 365 updates using SCCM.
+SCCM makes it easy not to deploy Office 365 but to manage office 365 updates as well.
 In my previous posts, I covered on deploying Office 365 using SCCM.
 I also posted Office 365 client management dashboard details.
-After you deploy Office 365 apps, deploying updates is the next major task.
+After you deploy Office 365, deploying updates is the next major task.
 SCCM has the ability to manage Office 365 client updates by using the Software Update management workflow.

 Office 365 updates when deployed to client computers are first downloaded in local client cache.
 Since Office 365 client updates are huge, ensure that you configure the cache settings prior to deployment.
 Starting with SCCM 1606, you can specify the cache folder size using client settings in the Configuration Manager console.

 Step-by-Step Guide to Deploy Office 365 Updates Using SCCM